adao/tonydao.pro/src/_thoughts/2024-02-05-a-million-starts.md

 then one thing comes up , then another . then another .<br/>
 and before we're even done , we find ourselves working on something else . <br/>
 and we start again . a million and one . and we wonder . <br/>
-if we'll ever come home again .
+will we ever be home again .